Betty Boo: 1987–1999: Betty Boo

-Her big break came when she appeared as a guest vocalist on the 1989 number 7 UK hit single, "Hey DJ – I Can't Dance (To That Music You're Playing)" by The Beatmasters, which was included in original form on their album Anywayawanna.
-Boo's first solo single, "Doin' The Do", followed and was also a UK number 7 success for her in 1990, selling 200,000 copies and reaching number one on Billboard's dance chart in the United States.
+Her big break came when she appeared as a guest vocalist on the 1989 number 7 UK hit single, "Hey DJ – I Can't Dance (To That Music You're Playing)" by the Beatmasters, which was included in original form on their album Anywayawanna.
+Boo's first solo single, "Doin' the Do", followed and was also a UK singles chart number 7 success for her in 1990, selling 200,000 copies and reaching number one on Billboard's dance chart in the United States.
 One year later, the song was used as the title tune for Magic Pockets video game by the Bitmap Brothers.
 Boomania, her platinum-selling debut album, was largely self-written and self-produced in her bedroom.
 Her second solo single, "Where Are You Baby?", which reached number 3 in August 1990, is her biggest solo hit to date.
 "24 Hours" was the third and final single to be issued from Boomania, and although it was a hit, it was less so than previous releases, stalling at number 25 in December 1990.
 Her initial success was compounded at the 1991 BRIT Awards ceremony where she was voted that year's best British Breakthrough Act.
 In 1991, her "Why, Oh Why?"
-1950s-style love ballad featured on the soundtrack to the American film A Rage in Harlem.
+1950s-style love ballad featured on the soundtrack of the American film A Rage in Harlem.

 Her career suffered a setback when in July 1991, while touring Australia, Boo was revealed to be lip-synching at a concert rather than performing live.
 The 21st Century Dance Club in Frankston, Australia received "hundreds of complaints" after her performance, during which Boo fled the stage after dropping her microphone, revealing she was miming to a backing track.
 The incident was widely reported, and Boo cancelled the remainder of her tour, citing influenza and fever.

 Boo returned with a new record deal in 1992 having signed to WEA.
 Her follow-up album, GRRR!
-It's Betty Boo, suffered very disappointing sales in the UK, peaking at number 62.
+It's Betty Boo, suffered very disappointing sales in the UK, peaking at number 62 on the albums chart.
 It did, nevertheless, spawn another UK hit single titled "Let Me Take You There", which reached number 12 in August 1992.
-A further single, "I'm on My Way", featured a musical quote from The Beatles' "Lady Madonna" which, unusually, was not a sample—the song's brass riff was re-created using all the original players.
+A further single, "I'm on My Way", featured a musical quote from the Beatles' "Lady Madonna" which, unusually, was not a sample—the song's brass riff was re-created using all the original players.
 However, the single did not sell well and entered the chart at number 44 in October 1992.
 Her next single, "Hangover", fared even worse, barely scraping the Top 50 upon release in April 1993.
 Following the release of GRRR!, Clarkson turned down an offer to sign with Madonna's Maverick Records, and in 1999 a Best Of compilation album—effectively an expanded version of Boomania with extra remixes and a different running order—was released and sold moderately well.